timescale/docs/tutorials/energy-data/index.md

 1. [Querying your dataset][query-energy]: Analyze a dataset containing energy consumption data using Timescale and PostgreSQL, and visualize the results in Grafana.
+1. [Bonus: Store data efficiently][compress-energy]: Learn how to store and query your energy consumption data more efficiently using compression feature of Timescale.

 ## About querying data with Timescale